James B. Pearson: Biography

 When a group of senators led by Walter Mondale of Minnesota set out to change the filibuster rule, which had been used to block civil rights legislation, they asked Pearson to join them.
 Together they reduced the number of votes required to end debate from 67 to 60.
 Pearson voted in favor of the Civil Rights Acts of 1964 and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.

 Pearson's other legislative accomplishments came as a member of the Commerce Committee, where he was the ranking minority member of its aviation subcommittee.
 Those successes included the creation of the airport/airways trust fund, which allowed for the expansion of the nation's airports and air traffic system, and the deregulation of "new" natural gas, which brought increased production of that clean-burning fuel.

-Pearson collaborated with Senator Howard Cannon, D-Nevada, and others, on the former legislation and Senators Russell B. Long, D-Louisiana, and Lloyd Bentsen, D-Texas, on the latter.
+Pearson collaborated with Senator Howard Cannon (D-NV) and others, on the former legislation and Senators Russell B. Long (D-LA) and Lloyd Bentsen (D-TX) on the latter.

-Pearson and Democrat Fred R. Harris of Oklahoma introduced the first major legislation with economic incentives for rural development.
-With Democrat Philip Hart of Michigan, Pearson sponsored the first major campaign reform legislation following World War II.
+Pearson and Fred R. Harris (D-OK) introduced the first major legislation with economic incentives for rural development.
+With Philip Hart (D-MI), Pearson sponsored the first major campaign reform legislation following World War II.
 Pearson was an early supporter of consumer protection legislation.

 Pearson was a member of the Wednesday Club, a group of moderate and liberal Republican senators who met for lunch to discuss issues.
 He opposed President Richard Nixon on several Cold War issues, but voted with the president on the Safeguard anti-missile program, which narrowly passed the Senate.
 The president and his national security advisor, Henry Kissinger, took that program to Moscow and negotiated the abolition of such systems.

 Back in Kansas, Pearson was considered by some conservatives as not "Republican enough."
 He dealt with this criticism by providing strong constituent service and championing Kansas interests, especially the aviation, oil and gas, and cattle industries.
 Pearson braved this criticism by introducing his University of Virginia Law School classmate, Robert F. Kennedy, at the University of Kansas and Kansas State University just days after Kennedy had announced he would run for president.
 On the podium, smiling, Pearson wished Kennedy a long, successful career in the Senate.